mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 This is a factor of 4 improvement!

 It might be also worth noting that we are still sorting all `originalMappings` arrays eagerly even though this is not really needed.
-There are two operations that use `originalMappings`:
+There are only two operations that use `originalMappings`:

-* `allGeneratedPositionsFor` that returns all generated positions for the given line in the original source;
+* `allGeneratedPositionsFor` which returns all generated positions for the given line in the original source;
 * `eachMapping(..., ORIGINAL_ORDER)` which iterates over all mappings in their original order.

-If we assume that `allGeneratedPositionsFor` is the most common operation and that only a handful of `originalMappings[i]` arrays would be queried we can vastly improve parsing time by sorting `originalMappings[i]` arrays lazily whenever we actually need to search one of them.
+If we assume that `allGeneratedPositionsFor` is the most common operation and that we are only going to search within a handful of `originalMappings[i]` arrays then we can vastly improve parsing time by sorting `originalMappings[i]` arrays lazily whenever we actually need to search one of them.

 Finally a comparison of V8 from Jan 19th to V8 from Feb 19th with and without [untrusted code mitigations](https://github.com/v8/v8/wiki/Untrusted-code-mitigations).